imanehmz/imanehmz/README.md

 ## I'm a Student, Web Developer, and a Future Data Scientist!!

 - 🔭 I'm a data science and intelligent systems student
-- 🌱 I’m currently an IOT intern and a part time web developer
+- 🌱 I’m currently a part-time IoT developer,a part time web developer and a process mining intern!
-- 👨‍💻 I’m looking to learning more!
+- 👨‍💻 I’m currently learning about deep reinforcement learning
 - 📝 I like to read and write
 - ⚡ Fun fact: I love to lift lightweights